ibm-cloud-docs/secure-enterprise/custom-basic.md

 {: #basic-custom-bundle}
 {: step}

 To begin, you need to download the deployable architecture files.
-THe files include a `main.tf` file that invokes the root Terraform module in VSI on VPC landing zone.
+The files include a `main.tf` file that invokes the root Terraform module in VSI on VPC landing zone.

 1. In the {{site.data.keyword.cloud_notm}} console, click **Catalog**.
 1. Select **Deployable architectures** from the list of **Type** filters > **VSI on VPC landing zone**.